ResplendentAlex/pan-pan-little-shop/README.md

 **USAGE**<br>
-The web project could be directly seen from this page<br>
+The web project could be directly accessed from this page<br>
 [LINK TO WEBPAGE](pbp.cs.ui.ac.id)